What is data privacy and compliance, and why is it important?

 Personal data is protected by following laws, rules, and industry standards.
 It requires organisations to legally and ethically collect, process, and store personal data.
 Data and privacy compliance safeguards PII, financial data, health records, and other sensitive information.

 Data privacy compliance includes asking for and honouring people’s permission to collect and use their data, posting clear and concise privacy notices, protecting personal information from unauthorised access and disclosure, and respecting people’s rights to access, amend, and delete their data.
+For instance, individuals can remove info from people search sites with Onerep to further enhance their data privacy and control over personal information.

 The US CCPA, EU GDPR, and others regulate data privacy compliance.
 Data privacy standards and practises must be stringent, audited, and assessed periodically, and staff must be taught about data protection.